 "Also the chance to advocate in front of real judges is another great opportunity, which will prepare me fittingly for the career I wish to pursue."

-Clinical Legal Education Lughaidh Kerin and Professor of European Law Laurent Pech (pictured above with the team), who are advising the students, were full of praise for their efforts
+Senior Lecturer in Clinical Legal Education Lughaidh Kerin and Professor of European Law Laurent Pech (pictured above with the team), who are advising the students, were full of praise for their efforts to date.

 "We're pleased that a Middlesex team has done us proud by qualifying for the second stage of the EU Law Moot Court Competition and will defend our colours at the regional final in Helsinki," they said.